 What is the HRS Criteria?

-The HRS criteria, or the way that humans evaluate these search results is based on the following:
+The HRS criteria or the way that humans evaluate these search results is based on the following:

-1. Intent: Does the LP content address a possible intent for the query?
+1. Intent: Does the LP content address a possible purpose for the query?
 2. Scope: Does the range and depth of the LP content match what the user wants?
 3. Authority: Is the trustworthiness of the content on the LP appropriate to the expectations of the user?
 4. Quality: Do the appearance and organization of the LP providing a satisfying experience?